philthephatman/awesome-hacking-lists/hackwith.md

 - [lazyrecon](https://github.com/nahamsec/lazyrecon) - This script is intended to automate your reconnaissance process in an organized fashion
 - [RAI](https://github.com/obscuritylabs/RAI) - Rapid Attack Infrastructure (RAI)
 - [DevSecOps-Studio](https://github.com/teacheraio/DevSecOps-Studio) - Virtual environment for learning DevSecOps
 - [megplus](https://github.com/EdOverflow/megplus) - Automated reconnaissance wrapper — TomNomNom's meg on steroids.
+[DEPRECATED]
 - [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
 Even when it killed, it will re-run again.
 There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell
 - [contact.sh](https://github.com/EdOverflow/contact.sh) - An OSINT tool to find contacts in order to report security vulnerabilities.
 - [BruteX](https://github.com/1N3/BruteX) - Automatically brute force all services running on a target.